Danava (Hinduism)

-In Hindu mythology, the danavas are a race descending from Kashyapa and his wife Danu, a daughter of the progenitor god, Daksha.
+In Hindu belief, the danavas are a race descending from Kashyapa and his wife Danu, a daughter of the progenitor god, Daksha.
 It is mentioned that there are one hundred danavas.

 Origin

-The danavas are a mythological race of asuras, the half-brothers to the devas and daityas that are found in a range of Hindu texts.
+The danavas are a legendary race of asuras, the half-brothers to the devas and daityas that are found in a range of Hindu texts.
 The danavas are a part of a larger group of the asuras, and are typically portrayed as opposed to the Hindu deities.
 However, historically, their role in Hinduism is varied and at times, the distinction between the danavas and Hindu deities is complex and they are difficult to distinguish from one another.

 Etymology

 The name danavas stems from the mother's name: Danu.
 Both danavas and Danu are derived from the Vedic word Da meaning 'to give.'
 Ananda Coomaraswamy suggests this word connotes generosity.
 Another interpretation of their name is associated with Danu's relationship with her first son (and demon), Vritra.
-In Indian mythology, in an attempt to deceive the Vedic god Indra, Vritra hides away in the primordial water or blessed water from him.
-In this myth, Danu herself is embodied as being the primordial water in which he hides in.
+In Hindu belief, in an attempt to deceive the Vedic god Indra, Vritra hides away in the primordial water or blessed water from him.
+In this account, Danu herself is embodied as being the primordial water in which he hides in.
 The names of Danu and danavas as well as the individual names given to many of the sons of Danu differ across Vedic and Puranic literature, causing confusion as to where their etymological origins lie.